 I mentioned the containers earlier.
 You can also keep your candy or treats in the freezer.
 If I bake just to keep it at home, I will often freeze part of whatever I make and then we get out what we want when we want it.
 (And often we forget we have cookies or cake or candy in the freezer!)
 You can also put the candy dish in a non common area.
 I have a candy table in our formal dining room.
 We don’t use that, because we have a small area off the kitchen where we have meals.
 And in fact, we don’t go through that part of the house daily, so we have to actually go that way if we want to grab a treat.

 If possible, don’t even bring it in the house.

 If there’s that thing you just can’t say no to, don’t tempt yourself with it.
-But if it ends up in your house somehow, and you can’t freeze it or send it home with someone, then toss it.
+But if it ends up in your house somehow, and you can’t freeze it or send it home with someone, then toss it once you’ve have your fill.
 It’s not worth it.

 Remind yourself of God’s Word.

 “How sweet are your words to my taste, sweeter than honey to my mouth.”
 Psalm 119:103.
 Now, I’m not saying that sugar is a sin or anything like that.
 What I am saying is that anything that begins to have control over us or anything over which we feel we lose or have no control is a problem.
 And when I have a problem, no matter the nature of it, I go to God and His word for help.
 In this case, with sweets and treats, this verse serves as a good reminder that I need not let my sweet tooth have too much control in my life.

 Sugar is not bad.
 Sugar is not the enemy.
 But it can be troublesome.
 We know that our bodies don’t work efficiently on sugary foods.
 It does not sustain our energy.
 It doesn’t build muscle.
 In moderation, sweets and treats are okay.
 But we can’t let those things be our main source of nutrition.